i10x-ai/getopenpay-go/docs/DeleteSubscriptionResponse.md

 `func (o *DeleteSubscriptionResponse) UnsetInvoice()`

 UnsetInvoice ensures that no value is present for Invoice, not even an explicit nil
+### GetSubscription

+`func (o *DeleteSubscriptionResponse) GetSubscription() SubscriptionExternal`

+GetSubscription returns the Subscription field if non-nil, zero value otherwise.

+### GetSubscriptionOk

+`func (o *DeleteSubscriptionResponse) GetSubscriptionOk() (*SubscriptionExternal, bool)`

+GetSubscriptionOk returns a tuple with the Subscription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubscription

+`func (o *DeleteSubscriptionResponse) SetSubscription(v SubscriptionExternal)`

+SetSubscription sets Subscription field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)